Jwharto5/is-project-code/README.md

           i.
 Ex.
 10, 20, 30, 40
           ii.
 5, 10, 15, 20
        b.
-Possible matching colors with the words, or shapes with the name of the shape (if I am able) People Needed:	Possibly need 2 students but it can be done with just 1 and assistance when needed from the professor.
+Possible matching colors with the words, or shapes with the name of the shape (if I am able) People Needed:	Can be done with just 1 and assistance when needed from the professor.
 Source:
 https://inventwithpython.com/pygame/chapter3.html
 https://realpython.com/what-can-i-do-with-python/#8-play-pygames